Castle Acre Castle and town walls: 12th century

 As part of these works, the Peddars Way was redirected.
 It had previously run straight across the de Warenne estates, but it was now diverted so that travellers coming from the south had to leave the main road, progress west around the priory and the castle fishpond, before reaching the southern end of the walled town and the route to the north.
 If they intended to enter the castle, they would have needed to enter through the town's western gate, then the castle's gatehouse, before probably passing through a ceremonial sequence of rooms in order to finally meet the lord.
 The route was designed to highlight the important symbols of the de Warenne lordship of the region and provide a dramatic view of the castle, and may have been a response to the political uncertainties of the Anarchy years.

-William died in 1148 while taking part in the Second Crusade, leaving the castle and lands to his daughter, Isabel de Warenne, who was then married to King Stephen's son, William of Bois.
-In 1153, however, Stephen faced a military stalemate in the civil war and agreed that Matilda's son, the future Henry II, should inherit the throne on his death, rather than William of Bois.
+William died in 1148 while taking part in the Second Crusade, leaving the castle and lands to his daughter, Isabel de Warenne, who was then married to King Stephen's son, William of Blois.
+In 1153, however, Stephen faced a military stalemate in the civil war and agreed that Matilda's son, the future Henry II, should inherit the throne on his death, rather than William of Blois.
 Henry assumed power the next year and took control of various castles across England, including Castle Acre.
 Henry then married Isabel to his illegitimate brother, Hamelin de Warenne, in 1164, who acquired the castle along with the other de Warrenne lands.
 Hamelin changed the plan for the castle: the original ambition for the height of the keep was reduced and the southern half of the building was demolished.
 It is unclear if even this less ambitious building was ever completed.
 Hamelin also probably built the two gatehouses in the town, and the western gatehouse in the castle's outer bailey.

-13th-14th centuries
+13th–14th centuries

 The castle and settlement continued to be mostly held by the de Warennes until 1347.
 The castle was frequented by royalty, Henry III visiting the castle at least four times, and Edward I visiting five times.
 The seventh earl, John de Warenne, married Joan, the niece of Edward II, but the marriage failed and instead he chose to live with his mistress Maud Nereford.
 This situation led to threats of excommunication.
 In 1316, John therefore gave Castle Acre to Aymer de Valence, the Earl of Pembroke and England's Ambassador to Rome, probably to encourage him to present a petition to the Pope to annul the marriage the following year.
 John later reacquired the castle, but he died in 1347 with no legitimate heirs.

 Richard Fitzalan, the Earl of Arundel, inherited the estate but by 1397 the castle was in ruins.
 The surrounding settlement remained small and never became a borough, although the priory prospered.